gautier337/R-Type/README.md

 A communication can be found in pdf format in the root of the project "Communication Protocol R Type.pdf"

-## Contributeurs
+## Contributors

-Le développement de R-TYPE a été rendu possible grâce aux efforts et à la dévotion de plusieurs développeurs.
+The development of R-TYPE was made possible thanks to the efforts and dedication of several developers.

 - **MaxPeix**